What Are Safety Reports in SMS Programs?

 - Create data tables

-- List important SMS facts that you want to communicate, such as exemplary issues, safety culture surveys results, etc.
+- List important SMS facts that you want to communicate, such as exemplary issues, safety culture survey results, etc.

 - If you don’t have a template for your report(s), you should create one:

 - It’s important to have a template(s) to ensure consistency in your reports.

 - You can have different templates for different types of reports (i.e., stakeholder safety report, management safety report, etc.).